structreps/structreps.github.io/README.md

-# orlrworkshop.github.io
+# structreps.github.io

-This repository was initialized from https://github.com/oolworkshop/oolworkshop.github.io, which itself is based on https://github.com/baicsworkshop/baicsworkshop.github.io/
+This repository was initialized from https://github.com/orlrworkshop/orlrworkshop.github.io, which itself is based on https://github.com/oolworkshop/oolworkshop.github.io and https://github.com/baicsworkshop/baicsworkshop.github.io/